miche1e/do-you-even-nix/README.md

 ![normal](https://raw.githubusercontent.com/miche1e/do-you-even-nix/refs/heads/main/pics/normal.png)
 - when you enter a directory with a git repo.
 ![git-repo-clean](https://raw.githubusercontent.com/miche1e/do-you-even-nix/refs/heads/main/pics/git-repo-clean.png)
 Note how the current git user is shown.
-This come handy when you have multiple remote repository's accounts like me and you are tired of committing stuff under the wrong user 😤;
+This comes handy when you have multiple remote repository's accounts like me and you are tired of committing stuff under the wrong user 😤;
 - when you have something to commit;
 ![git-repo-dirty](https://raw.githubusercontent.com/miche1e/do-you-even-nix/refs/heads/main/pics/git-repo-dirty.png)
 - when there's a *flake.nix* in the current directory;